dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

    This program has been tested with :ref:`LAF version of the Hebrew Bible <data>`.

 .. [#nolaf] It is perfectly possible to run the workflow without the original LAF resource.
-   If somebody has compiled a LAF resource for you, he only need to give you the compiled data, and let the LAF source in the configuration point to something non-existent.
+   If somebody has compiled a LAF resource for you, you only need to obtain you the compiled data, and let the LAF source in the configuration point to something non-existent.
    In that case LAF-fabric will not complain, and never attempt to recompile the original resource.
-   You can still add extra annotation packages, which still can be compiled against the original LAF source, since the original XML identifiers are part of the compiled data.
+   You can still add extra annotation packages, which can be compiled against the original LAF source, since the original LAF XML identifiers are part of the compiled data.
-   In case of the Hebrew Bible LAF resource: the original resource is over 2 GB on disk, while the compiled binary data is less than 200 MB.
+   In case of the Hebrew Bible LAF resource: the original resource is 1.64 GB on disk, while the compiled binary data is 268 MB.

 .. [#annox] Shorthand for *extra annotation package*.
 You can add an extra package of annotations in LAF format to your data.
 When needed, this annox will be compiled into binary data and combined with the compiled data